Category: Scheduling / Booking Tools

 Rule: If booking page setup takes longer than creating a poll, TidyCal fails first.

-Where TidyCal works better
+Where TidyCal wins

 Where each tool can break down